mtumilowicz/java12-io-socket-client-server-workshop/README.md

   * The accept method waits until a client starts up and requests a connection on the host and port of this server
   *  When a connection is requested and successfully established, the accept method returns a new Socket object which is bound to the same local port and has its remote address and remote port set to that of the client
+* webSockets and regular sockets are not the same thing
+* a webSocket runs over a regular socket
+* The biggest difference right away is that ALL webSocket connections start with an HTTP request from client to server
+* The fact that a webSocket connection starts with an HTTP connection is critically important because if you can reach the web server for normal web communication, then you can reach it for a webSocket request without any networking infrastructure anywhere between client and server having to open new holes in the firewall or open new ports or anything like that